How to Keep Writing When You Don't Have Time to Write

 2. Make Notes on the Fly

-I carry a small notepad with me wherever I go because I never know when an idea is going to hit and I want to be ready.
+I carry a small notepad with me wherever I go because I never know when an idea is going to hit, and I want to be ready.
 For example, I was waiting for a meeting to start at work yesterday and an idea about the plot of my next book struck me.
 I was glad I had my notepad with me to quickly jot down the thought.

-Carry some form of notepad with us can be a helpful way to grab ideas as they come.
+Carrying some form of notepad (or even using the notes app on your phone) can be a helpful way to grab ideas as they come.
 In the pad, we don’t need to journal out complete thoughts.
 We just need to capture sentences or notions or plot points.

 Often, I find I don’t even need to look back at my notes later.
 The act of writing them down solidifies them in my mind.